SiyanaTrend/HTML-CSS-exercises/README.md

 ### 4. Flexbox
 - `07.Flexbox-lab` - A guided tutorial to understand flexbox layouts and their properties.
-- `08.Flexbox-exercise` - Exercises to build flexible and responsive page layouts using flexbox.
+- `08.Flexbox-exercise` - Exercises to build flexible and responsive page layouts.

 ### 5. Responsive Web Design
 - `09.Responsive-Web-Design-lab` - A lab to introduce media queries and responsive design principles.